petrkrejcik/que-comemos-qwik/README.md

 ## Doubts
 - How to fetch data from client directly from Firestore and not to go through the loader on the server?
+- How to validate the token on the server and return `groupId`?
+Any subsequent navigation wouldn't go through the server.
+I basically want a hook which is executed only on the server when doing SSR.

 ## Firestore